 Ben Olsen, D.C.
-United’s now-former coach, finds himself with something new: Free time
+United’s former coach, finds himself with something new: Free time

 Since the dismissal, he has retreated to his art studio for solace and taken comfort in his family.

-“They have been shortchanged for the last decade, so it’s important to give them the time and energy they need,” Olsen said of his wife Megan and their three children.
+“They have been shortchanged for the last decade, so it’s important to give them the time and energy they need,” Olsen said of his wife, Megan, and their three children.
 “But also life goes on and I am looking forward to the unknown.”

 In a nonstop career with United since leaving the University of Virginia in December 1997, Olsen finds himself in an awkward phase.